 This is not actually a problem.
 The external storage used is formatted either FAT or FAT32 file system.
-The maximum file size for FAT file system is 2GB and whereas for FAT32, the maximum file size is 4GB.
+The maximum filesize for the FAT file system is 2GB, and whereas for FAT32, the maximum file size is 4GB.
 In our example, we have a file with 10GB in size.
-Hence it is not even fit in FAT32 file system and Windows displays the error message ‘the file is too large for the destination file system’.
-Now, we need to make external storage device capable of allocating large file storage.
+Hence it is not even fit in the FAT32 file system, and Windows displays the error message ‘the file is too large for the destination file system.’
+Now, we need to make an external storage device capable of allocating large file storage.

-Apart from FAT or FAT32 there other two file systems such as exFAT and NTFS which can read/write files more than 4GB and create drive partition larger than 32GB.
-Suppose if the files size is grater than 4GB in size, you must have external storage device either formatted in exFAT or NTFS file system type.
-You have two choices and you can choose either of two ways based on your requirement.
+Apart from FAT or FAT32, there other two file systems such as exFAT and NTFS, which can read/write files of more than 4GB and create a drive partition larger than 32GB.
+Suppose if the file size is greater than 4GB in size, you must have an external storage device either formatted in exFAT or NTFS file system type.
+You have two choices, and you can choose either of two ways based on your requirement.

 FAT, FAT 32 and exFAT is compatible for all operating systems.
 Where as NTFS is compatible for only Windows operating system.

 Format storage device to exFAT or NTFS file system by using Windows UI.

 You can format your storage device from windows explorer.
 All data in the storage device will be erased and formatted when you choose this option.
 Please follow the below steps to format your storage device either by exFAT or NTFS file system using Windows UI.